iboB/ibob.github.com/_posts/2019-11-07-dont-use-unique_ptr-for-pimpl.md

 What I did, though, is use this [silly half-assed `unique_ptr` implementation that I wrote](https://gist.github.com/iboB/c359d4ff542022543440f2e774e053e2) so I can keep my defaulted destructor.
 Feel free to use it if you want.

 But the moral is: `unique_ptr` is allowed to break value semantics.
 Don't use it for PIMPL.

+---

+> The original article ended here, but it seems I need to add a bit more content:

+## This is not UB

+...at least not for the reasons most commenters pointed out.

+The C++ standard says that the lifetime of an object ends when the destructor is called.
+So what I'm doing in my code is indeed accessing `task_manager` and subsequently `task_manager::impl` after their destructors have been called.
+The thing is that calling methods of objects after even their lifetime has ended, and the destructor hasn't finished, is not UB.
+[Special rules apply](http://eel.is/c++draft/class.cdtor).
+If it had been UB, there would be no way to call a method in your destructor.
+There would even be no point in specifying member destrutor order.

+What was UB before I fixed the problem, however, was accessing `unique_ptr` after it's destructor had started.
+That's because even though it's not UB to access methods of classes in their destructors, [it **is** UB to access standard library types after their lifetime has ended](http://eel.is/c++draft/library#res.on.objects-2).
+So by adding my own `unique_ptr` implementation, which has guaranteed behaviour, this is not a problem anymore.

+## It's still a bug in libc++

+At first I thought that it was no bug.
+I couldn't find any wording to explicitly forbid `~unique_ptr` to call `reset`.
+But user leni546 in the Cpplang slack, pointed out that [such wording exists](https://eel.is/c++draft/unique.ptr.single.dtor#2).
+So even though what I did was UB, libc++ **still** wasn't correct to call `reset` in the destructor. `unique_ptr` should have value semantics.
+I am vindicated... kinda.